 Foreign tourist arrivals in India - additional information

-The largest source market for foreign tourist arrivals in India in 2013 was the United States, providing more than one million visitors.
-The U.S. was followed by the United Kingdom and Bangladesh.
-In 2013, international visitors spent 18.4 billion U.S. dollars in the country.
-That year, the travel and tourism industry made a total contribution of 113.2 billion U.S. dollars, or 5.35 percent, to India’s GDP.
+The largest source market for foreign tourist arrivals in India in 2015 was the United States, providing more than one million visitors.
+The U.S. was followed by Bangladesh and the United Kingdom.
+In 2016, the travel and tourism industry made a total contribution of 208.9 billion U.S. dollars to India’s GDP.

 Outbound tourism from India is growing, too.
-During a 12-year period, the number of outbound Indian nationals increased by 10.5 million, from 4.42 million in 2000 to 14.92 million in 2012.
-Approximately 860 thousand people from India visited the United States in 2013 and this figure was forecasted to rise above 1.3 million by 2018.
-In 2014, 1.77 million Indian tourists visited Europe, their favorite region being Western Europe, including countries such as France and Germany.
+During a 14-year period, the number of outbound Indian nationals increased by over 17 million, from 4.42 million in 2000 to 21.87 million in 2016.
+Approximately 1.13 million people from India visited the United States in 2015.
+In 2016, 2.39 million Indian tourists visited Europe, their favorite region being Western Europe, including countries such as France and Germany.